 In some cases you may not remember or have somehow lost the engine address.
 Following the above Feature or Factory Resets will allow you to recover an engine.
 The limitation to this is that for most resets you must know the engine address.
-If you are
+If you are unsure of the engine address you can apply the 55-55-55 reset (send a value of 55 to CV55 to engine address 55).
+In order for this to work correctly the engine's address must NOT be 55.
+The engine will need to be sitting at some address other than 55.
 Below is the method (55-55-55 Reset) you can employ to return an engine to its factory default short address of 3 (it will also set the engine's long address back to its default - usually 3333 or the cab number on some models) if you're unsure of the engine's current address: